XRPL NFT Scam Tracker

 - X / Twitter spam.
 Dozens of fake accounts posing as Xaman support, Xaman developers, or admins of trending projects.
 Profiles are padded with purchased followers and bot engagement (likes, replies, retweets) to look legitimate at a glance.
 They reply to real users in trending XRPL threads with "verification" instructions linking to the bait.

 - Targeted impersonation.
-The dominant lure is Xaman("your wallet needs verification").
+The dominant lure is Xaman("your wallet needs verification"), including fake events such as"Xaman Community Day" (no such event exists).
 Variants impersonate community-favorite projects like PHNIX, FuzzyBear, and other meme or DeFi tokens currently in the spotlight.
 The same drain mechanic adapts to whichever brand the victim trusts.

 - Telegram & Discord DMs.
 After a user posts a support question or joins a project channel, attackers DM them within minutes claiming to be a "support agent" or "moderator".
+Attackers will also pose as fellow community members, striking up casual conversation to build rapport before pivoting to social engineering.
 They funnel the conversation off the official server and into a one-on-one DM where they push the verification link or terminal-paste command.

 - Google search hijacking.
 The campaign runs typo-squatted domains and pays for Google Ads slots that appear above the real result when users search for XRPL wallets, marketplaces, or token names.
 A single character difference in the URL bar (or just clicking the top "Sponsored" result) lands them on a clone site that runs the same scripts.